mudarax/Luminary/Locations/Dreimos.md

 Collective, collaborative dreamscape, continually shaped through waking-life discussion and explored through dream incubation. <br>
-Elements of Dreimos are defined by books in [the Luminary](README.md).
+Elements of Dreimos are defined by files in [the Luminary](README.md).